xipao29/xipao29/README.md

 Hi!

-I'm a Computer Enginnering Student who seeks to learn more about Full-Stack with Python, HTML, CSS, JavaScipt and other usefull tools. 👨🏻‍💻
+I'm a Computer Enginnering Student who seeks to learn more about Full-Stack with Python, HTML, CSS, JavaScript and other usefull tools. 👨🏻‍💻

 I have interest in robotics too, and cool projects with circuit boards.
 You can see some of my experience in these areas on my Linkedin page(pinned in this profile)!